nathanfletcher/jfk-website-nuxt/README.md

 - If Strapi API is unavailable, blog pages load from `public/blogdata.json`.
 - `scripts/fetchBlogData.js` fetches all posts (with pagination) from Strapi and merges with existing static data.
-- `.github/workflows/fetch-blogdata.yml` runs the script hourly and auto-commits updates.
+- `.github/workflows/fetch-blogdata.yml` runs the script hourly, auto-commits updates, generates `sitemap.xml`, and triggers deployment.

 ---

 ## SEO

 - `robots.txt` excludes `/editor` and subpages from search engines
-- Add your sitemap.xml for full SEO support
+- `public/sitemap.xml` is generated automatically from blog data for search engines
+- Each blog post includes canonical tags, robots meta, Open Graph/Twitter meta, and JSON-LD structured data

 ---